namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 ## An Internet for AI Agents
 The first talk I attended was practical.
 It reminded me of a more fleshed out moltbook.com.
 Ramesh Raskar laid out a vision<sup>[10](#references)</sup> for how agents can communicate in the future.
 He pointed out that currently agents are clients and they do not have URI endpoints.
 And NANDA proposes a DNS for agents among other aspects.

+He also made an intriguing prediction, that in the future, he expects every person will have multiple agents working on their behalf, in agent marketplaces.
+He had presented this vision for residents of India first, since in India, everyone now already has an Aadhaar card a new identity infrastructure.
+And a proposal can be for agents to asynchronously in a decentralized way work on the ONDC and UPI.
+So this makes India very unique.
+Your agent can represent you in case people want to ask you questions and perform tasks on your behalf.
+But also he sees a kind of democratization.
+The agent is called a doot, which is a local word, meaning a messenger.
+This reminds me of the Shell Game season 1<sup>[12](#references)</sup> actually, where the host attempted to give his agent access to everything about him and used more or less RAG and some agentic loops to handle various tasks for himself.

+I think Ramesh's vision assumes a lot, including the lynchpin that everyone will be an entrepreneur.

+I like the part about freeing up ourselves to not deal with busy work.
+But yea I have my doubts about everyone managing their own agents.
+But intriguing nonetheless.

 ## MCP Travel agency workshop
 Cool workshop of mcp-toolbox .
 This session by Wenxin Du helped make a few concepts on building agent apps click for me.